nyarla/carla-sandboxie-patchset/README.md

 - setenv `CARLA_SANDBOXIE_PREFIX` and `CARLA_SANDBOXIE_START` is required.
   - `CARLA_SANDBOXIE_PREFIX` is same as root directory of Sandboxie's sandboxes
-    - this value is able to get from Sandboxie-plus`s `Sandbox file system root`
+    - this value is able to get from Sandboxie-plus's `Sandbox file system root`
     - and notes, this value must not include `%SANDBOX%` placeholder
   - `CARLA_SANDBOXIE_START` is path to `Start.exe` about Sandboxie's command.
 - set configuration about always use plugin bridge on carla